Definition of a gtsummary Object

 modify_selector_{*} any column beginning with modify_selector_ is a column that is scoped in modify_header() (and friends) to be used in a selecting environment

-Each {gtsummary} table may contain a single footnote per header and cell within the table.
-Footnotes and footnote abbreviations are handled separately.
+Each {gtsummary} table may contain footnotes in the column headers.
 Updates/changes to footnote are appended to the bottom of the tibble.
-A footnote of NA_character_ deletes an existing footnote.

 Column Description